avkornaev/Cells_counter/README.md

 # Cells_counter
-Count cells in an image obtained from the bifocal microscope ZEISS LSM 900
+Count cells in an image obtained with the bifocal microscope ZEISS LSM 900